Edward Albert: Personal life

 Albert was an advocate of the environment and the rights of Native Americans, especially the Chumash tribe.
 He served on the California Coastal Commission and the California Native American Heritage Commission.
 The Escondido Canyon was renamed in his honor as the Edward Albert Escondido Trail and Waterfalls.

 In the 1970s, Albert was engaged to actress Kate Jackson.
 In 1978, Albert married actress Katherine Woodville.
 The couple had a daughter, Thaïs Carmen Albert.

-In the 2000s, Albert cared for his father, Eddie Albert, who suffered from Alzheimer's disease and died on May 26, 2005 at the age of 99.